-- A prohibition against all forms of discrimination - The best interests of the child as a paramount consideration for all decisions affecting them - A child's right to participate in all decisions that affect them81
+- Prohibition against all forms of discrimination - Best interests of the child as paramount consideration for all decisions affecting them - · Child's right to life, survival and development - Child's right to participate in all decisions that affect them81

-A rights-based approach prioritises First Nations self-determination: whenever decisions relating to a First Nations young person, their family and their community are being made.82 While the meaning of First Nations self-determination remains unsettled in Victoria, the Government must continue to work with First Nations community leaders and the First People's Assembly to develop a shared understanding of the right to self-determination and reform the Victorian Charter of Human Rights and Responsibilities to reflect this agreement.
+A rights-based approach prioritises First Nations self-determination: whenever decisions relating to a First Nations young person, their family and their community are being made.
+While the meaning of First Nations self-determination remains unsettled in Victoria, the Government must continue to work with First Nations community leaders and the First People's Assembly to develop a shared understanding of the right to self-determination and reform the Victorian Charter of Human Rights and Responsibilities to reflect this agreement.

-Our collaborative and rights based Action Plan is an effective way to ensure sound, evidence based public policy and law making and investment decisions and to sustain the necessary shifts to end
+Our collaborative and rights based Action Plan, is an effective way to ensure sound, evidence based public policy and law making and investment decisions and to sustain the necessary shifts to end over-representation.83

-It will ensure that when the criminal justice and intersecting systems interact with young people aged 10-25 years old, we will always be able
+It will ensure that when the criminal justice and intersecting systems interact with young people aged 10-25 years old, we will always be able to realise our commitment to: